SvenFlorian/Digital-Memory-League-Metronome/README.md

 ----------

 Digital "Metronome" script that can be used for training purposes on the Memory League Website.
-The script works by simulating/generating right arrow key presses for you, at whatever speed/interval you decide.
-After a certain amount of time, it will also generate an "Enter" key press, ultimately ending your memorisation time.
+The script works by generating *right arrow* key presses for you at whatever interval you decide.
+After a certain time, it will also generate an *Enter* key press, ultimately ending your memorisation time.

 Only works with [AutoHotkey](https://autohotkey.com/) on Windows.
 Other platforms are, as far as I am aware, not supported.